UCL/cath-funfhmmer/genome_assignments/getting_FunFam_assignments_for_genomes_using_DomainFinder3.md

-Generating CATH superfamily and FunFam assignments for genomes
+Generating CATH superfamily and FunFam assignments for genomes using DomainFinder3
 ======

 1. Go to working directory